 Pentecost and Confirmation

 Restoring the order of the sacraments of initiation made the headlines again this week as Archbishop Aquila of Denver made an announcement that he will be implementing this change in his diocese.
-His pastoral letter Saints Among Us will be published on May 24.
+His pastoral letter Saints Among Us was published on May 24, 2015: